 - RFP = Request for Proposal

-Following is a list of project specific activities recommended for new AIVRS directors to complete, to aide in their understanding of their AIVRS project, and move forward in achieving its goals and objectives.
+Following is a list of project specific activities recommended for new AIVRS directors to complete, to help understand their AIVRS project, and move forward in achieving its goals and objectives.

 Review Your AIVRS Program Grant Award